 Patients can increasingly receive cancer care in community settings (for example their family doctor, local health centre or pharmacist) or even at home, provided that appropriate networks, communication, and training are in place.
-Every patient who doesn't need to visit a hospital for care reduces waiting lists and frees up resources
+Every patient who doesn't need to visit a hospital for care reduces waiting lists and frees up resources to redesign cancer care

 (such as physicians and nurses, hospital beds, diagnostic devices, and activity-based payments), which can be deployed or reinvested elsewhere in the system.
-This will create more efficient cancer care without compromising, and often improving, on quality and patient outcomes.
+This will create more efficient cancer care without compromising, and often improving, on quality and patient outcomes.16